Fatal Motorcycle Accidents

 Few things are as liberating as riding a bike.
 The open road and the wind whistling past your helmet as you gun the throttle make each ride a unique and exhilarating experience.

 However, this open nature that makes motorcycles such an exciting experience can also be its biggest weakness.
-The relative lack of safety features plus the small profile of motorbikes often result in grave accidents where the rider loses.
+The relative lack of safety features plus the small profile of motorbikes often results in grave accidents where the rider loses.

 Factors that Contribute to Fatal Motorcycle Accidents